Nils-Laurent/Nils-Laurent.github.io/assets/notes/tuto_cbp.md

 ### Code editor (1/4) : use the SSH tunnel

 Assuming that you have opened the SSH tunnel as explain previously, then the configuration is straight forward.
-You should be able to address the following fields:
+At some point, your editor will ask you for the fields:

 * Host: `localhost` (since the entry point of the tunnel is on the local machine)
 * Port: `22022` (this is the port number we chose when creating the tunnel)
 * Username (the one required to authenticate on the remote system)

-In PyCharm those can be found in `File > Settings > Tools > SSH Configurations`.
+In PyCharm those can be found in `File > Settings...`, `Tools > SSH Configurations`.

 ![alt text](./PyCharm_SSH/SSH_Configurations.JPG "SSH config.")

 ### Code editor (2/4) : Python interpreter

-Add an "on SSH" interpreter
+Add an "*On SSH*" interpreter
 * Tell the editor to use the SSH setting specified above
 * Give the path of the interpreter on the remote machine

-In PyCharm it can be done with `File > Settings... > Project: name > Interpreter`, `Add Interpreter`, `On SSH...`.
+In PyCharm it can be done with `File > Settings...`, `Project: name > Python Interpreter`, `Add Interpreter > On SSH...`.

+![alt text](./PyCharm_SSH/Interpreter.JPG "Python interpreter")

 The following steps are straight forward, and at some point, the path to the interpreter will be asked.
 Additionally, it will also propose synchronize source folders, if you use this, make sure the paths are set correctly.

-![alt text](./PyCharm_SSH/Interpreter.JPG "Python interpreter")

-To use this interpreter, you have to go to `Run > Edit Configurations`, then add a configuration by clicking on `+` and finally, select your *On SSH* interpreter from the dropdown menu which is below `Run`.
+The section "*Code editor (4/4) : Run script through a configuration*" explains how to use this interpreter.
+But first, you may want to configure the deployment as explain below.

 ### Code editor (3/4) : Deployment